Rubayet19/personal-api-dashboard/memory.md

 - Using shadcn/ui components based on Radix UI primitives
 - Consistent error handling with Toast notifications
 - Responsive design that works on all devices
+- Decomposed large components into smaller, focused ones:
+  - The API key management functionality is now split across multiple components
+  - Each component handles a specific responsibility (display, form, deletion, etc.)
+  - This improves maintainability and readability of the codebase

 #### Request Builder State Persistence
 - Using React Context API with the RequestBuilderContext provider